-New York City Bicycle Accident Lawyer for Help Throughout the Five Boroughs
+New York City Bicycle Accident Lawyer

 The number of New Yorkers who ride a bike daily has increased dramatically over the past 10 years.
 Some New Yorkers ride for exercise, some for fun, and others ride to get to work.
 Commuting to work by bike has become part of the city’s daily routine as it offers a convenient and more affordable option to City buses, taxis or trains, and is environmentally friendly.
 Unfortunately, the high volume of bicyclists in New York City has translated into more bike collisions with motor vehicles.
 If you have been seriously injured in a NYC bike accident because someone else did not follow the rules of the road, contact The O’Connor Law Firm and let us help you get your life back on track.
 With two office locations, your Staten Island or New York City bicycle accident lawyer will answer your questions and guide you through the legal process.
 We will deal with the insurance company so that you can focus on your recovery.
 We offer a free case review with no obligation and are available 24 hours a day.